KSDaemon/wampy.js/index.md

 * **onReconnectSuccess**.
 Default value: null.
 Callback function.
 Fired every time when reconnection succeeded.
 * **ws**.
 Default value: null.
 User provided WebSocket class.
 Useful in node enviroment.
 * **msgpackCoder**.
 Default value: null.
 User provided msgpack class.
 Useful if you plan to use msgpack encoder instead of default json.
-Teoretically, any msgpack encoder with encode/decode methods should work.
+Theoretically, any msgpack encoder with encode/decode methods should work.
 In practice, [msgpack5][] tested and works well with [Wiola][], [msgpack-lite](https://github.com/kawanet/msgpack-lite) doesn't work as expected.
 Feel free to research other variants.